vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 - Owner is [Accumulated Finance: Deployer](https://etherscan.io/address/0x5503e1185c486c327b999b094b151474c1b9bb1f) (EOA)
 - `setRewardsDuration()` - set duration of rewards to be paid out (in seconds)
 - `notifyRewardAmount()` - set the reward amount for the next reward period

+**Fees:**

+Accumulated Finance charges a 20% fee from ACME staking rewards and an 8% fee on the distribution of WACME/frxETH incentives.

 #### Risk Vector 2: Token-based Risk